-Systemic and Political Risk: The Manager’s analysis of systemic risk is based on the view that it is intrinsic to the functioning of the market and believes that systemic risk cannot be hedged.
-For example, the collapse of Lehman Brothers in 2008 resulted in a domino effect that caused a major risk to the financial system in the U.S. The Manager also examines the risk that an investment's returns could suffer as a result of political changes or instability in a country.
+Systemic and Political Risk: The Sub-Investment Manager’s analysis of systemic risk is based on the view that it is intrinsic to the functioning of the market and believes that systemic risk cannot be hedged.
+For example, the collapse of Lehman Brothers in 2008 resulted in a domino effect that caused a major risk to the financial system in the U.S. The Sub-Investment Manager also examines the risk that an investment's returns could suffer as a result of political changes or instability in a country.
 Instability affecting investment returns could stem from a change in government, legislative bodies or other foreign policy makers which may affect, for example, foreign exchange rates and the value of investment in currencies.

-Currency, Deflation and Inflation Risk: The Manager believes that these are some of the most (if not the most) important factors to analyze in this particular time in history in order to assess the value of all potential investments.
+Currency, Deflation and Inflation Risk: The Sub-Investment Manager believes that these are some of the most (if not the most) important factors to analyze in this particular time in history in order to assess the value of all potential investments.

-The Manager is not limited to a specific model, tool or measure to carry out the global macro analysis as due to the very high degree of subjectivity associated with the analysis, being bound by a specific measure (for example, GDP) could result in the Manager making a wrong decision (for example, the GDP figures of China have been questioned by very renowned analysts).
-Although the Manager uses a number of tools to assess the value of a security, the Manager places more importance on the macroeconomic environment.
-For example, even if a specific security appears relatively inexpensive as a result of the analysis, the Manager may decide it is not an opportune time to invest as its value may decrease further, for example, due to the effect of the downturn in China on the global markets.
+The Sub-Investment Manager is not limited to a specific model, tool or measure to carry out the global macro analysis as due to the very high degree of subjectivity associated with the analysis, being bound by a specific measure (for example, GDP) could result in the Sub-Investment Manager making a wrong decision (for example, the GDP figures of China have been questioned by very renowned analysts).
+Although the Sub-Investment Manager uses a number of tools to assess the value of a security, the Sub-Investment Manager places more importance on the macroeconomic environment.
+For example, even if a specific security appears relatively inexpensive as a result of the analysis, the Sub-Investment Manager may decide it is not an opportune time to invest as its value may decrease further, for example, due to the effect of the downturn in China on the global markets.

 Relative Value Analysis

-The Manager’s global macro analysis is followed by, and intrinsically linked, to a relative value analysis of the Fund’s permitted asset classes.
-In carrying out this relative value analysis, the Manager will aim to identify assets that may be mispriced in the short term with a view that there will be a correction in the value of the asset.
+The Sub-Investment Manager’s global macro analysis is followed by, and intrinsically linked, to a relative value analysis of the Fund’s permitted asset classes.
+In carrying out this relative value analysis, the Sub-Investment Manager will aim to identify assets that may be mispriced in the short term with a view that there will be a correction in the value of the asset.
 The Fund will profit from trading the mispriced asset and then wait for the market to correctly re-price the asset.
-In short, the Manager will look for undervalued securities to buy and overbought securities to sell.
-In carrying out this analysis, the Manager will not only look to the historical prices of securities but will also look to the relative valuations between them.
-The Manager may also look at subjective factors in making this analysis, for example, potential price distortions, misallocation of capital and systemic risks in the markets which in the Manager’s view may have been provoked by government interventions, but objectively, such interventions sought to aid the markets.
+In short, the Sub-Investment Manager will look for undervalued securities to buy and overbought securities to sell.
+In carrying out this analysis, the Sub-Investment Manager will not only look to the historical prices of securities but will also look to the relative valuations between them.
+The Sub-Investment Manager may also look at subjective factors in making this analysis, for example, potential price distortions, misallocation of capital and systemic risks in the markets which in the Sub-Investment Manager’s view may have been provoked by government interventions, but objectively, such interventions sought to aid the markets.

 Strategy Selection